Docs

 Tenant Data Isolation

 We will not bypass the dual-client boundary in the customer API.
-Elevated access is restricted to authentication bootstrap only — all business data operations run on the authenticated user path.
+Service-role access is restricted to Supabase Auth token validation; customer data operations run on the authenticated user path with RLS or auth.uid-scoped database functions.

 What this means for you

 Your sites, decision records, and configuration are only readable and writable by your account.
-No internal operation accesses your data outside the authenticated path.
+Internal evidence functions derive ownership from your session, not caller-supplied account IDs.

 Learning Auto-Apply Gate